okta/okta.github.io/_source/_code/javascript/okta_react_sign-in_widget.md

 ```

 ## Create a SecureRoute
-Some routes will require authentication in order to render.
+Some routes require authentication in order to render.
 Defining those routes is easy if we centralize our logic by creating a `src/SecureRoute.js` file:
 {% raw %}
 ```typescript
 // src/SecureRoute.js